noahehall/theBookOfNoah/coursera/algorithms.md

     2. hard to do efficiently
 # algorithm analysis
   - running time: let `T(n)` denote the number of lines of code executed by `someFunction(n)`
-    + good estimate for determining how long it would take a computer that can execute a billion of code each year
+    + estimate for determining how long it would take a computer that can execute a billion of code each year
+    + this is the worst way to guess running time
+  - big O

 # computing run times
   - need to know:
     1. speed of computer
     2. system architecture
       - control unit,
-      - airhtmetic logic unit,
+      - arithmetic logic unit,
       - accumulator
       - compiler used for your programing language that turns your code into machine code and what optimizations it uses
       - details of the memory hierarchy